 What I really mean is, they’ve lost their appeal due to the dawning of the internet age.
 The online world has caused grievous bodily harm to the concept of patience and turned everything into a competition.
-(A fifth irony being that I’m writing this on the day Strava announced you’d got to pay to use ‘segments’!)
+(A fourth irony being that I’m writing this on the day Strava announced you’d got to pay to use ‘segments’!)

 In the context of wannabe joggers, the Couch to 5k programme – for so many – is something that they believe guarantees results in X weeks; a concept that is at odds with the fact that we know everyone progresses at a different rate.
 And, all too often, it’s rife with pressure to keep up with your contemporaries, who’s run data is constantly popping up in your social media feed.